benjivesterby/teleport_exercise/docs/design.md

 **NOTE:** I am not configuring network connections for sub-processes in the exercise.
 No commands will have network access.

+#### About Isolation in the Linux Kernel

+Isolation flags tell the kernel to isolate the process into different namespaces, restricting the resources visible to the process.

+NEWUTS sets up the process with a hostname namespace.
+Initially it will match the parent process, but it can be changed once isolated without affecting the parent process.

+NEWPID isolates the process IDs so that they start over again without having visibility into any processes executing outside the namespace.

+NEWNS sets up the mount namespace and isolates mounting so that files can be mounted and unmounted without affecting the rest of the system.
+Initially a mount namespace will share the same mounts as the parent process, but those mounts can then be changed without affecting the parent process.

+NEWNET isolates the networking.
+The settings I'm using here will completely cut off all network access to the processes with the exception of the loopback.
+The networking can be re-connected by creating virtual eth devices but I wasn't planning on doing that in this exercise.

+One thing I'm not doing that could be more of a risk in a production environment where true isolation is desired is changing the root directory of a process.
+Remapping the root directory is important for proper isolation because it removes any views of the parent OS from the child process.
+I have chosen not to do that for this exercise so each process will have full $PATH access.
+If I were to change the root it would be necessary to provide a set of root directories (for example the filesystem for a linux distro like alpine) or create custom mounts to the host os.

+I'm also not isolating the users as part of these syscalls which would hide the user and group spaces so that none of the users and groups outside the namespace are visible.
+There are other namespaces I am not taking advantage of which further isolates a process from the host OS.

 ### Helper Binary

 This helper binary will be responsible for running the subprocess in isolation